rudolph9/composite-retry/README.md

 # Composite Retry

-Retries an Github Action step or command on failure.
+Retries a Github Action.

-Works with either shell commands or other actions to retry.
+Works with other actions to retry.
+Use [Retry Step](https://github.com/marketplace/actions/retry-step) if you want to retry a command.

 This package is very similar and inspired by [retry-action](https://github.com/marketplace/actions/retry-action) but is built as a [Composite Action](https://docs.github.com/en/actions/creating-actions/about-custom-actions#composite-actions)